 The analysis of architectural structures and their materials.
 A study of wood and steel structures using basic physical laws, the behavior of architectural materials in stress and intuitive reasoning related to the mathematical treatment of equilibrium in static structures.

-Prerequisites: MAT 1275 or higher; ENG 1101 and PHYS 1433
+Prerequisites: MAT 1275 or higher, ENG 1101; Pre- or corequisite: PHYS 1433 or higher

 ARCH 2491 Computer-Generated Architectural Presentation Drawings